dhaval-28/UFOs/README.md

 ## Summary :

 **Drawback of this new Design*
 * 1. The filter search form does not clear on it's own.
-For new set of filters, user need to manually clear each entry for date, city, state, country and shape.
+For the new set of filters, users need to manually clear each entry for date, city, state, country and shape.

 **Recommendations*
 * 1. There should be a clear form button in the bottom to clear the search form.